input-output-hk/mithril/docs/website/versioned_docs/version-maintained/manual/getting-started/run-signer-node.md

 :::info

-- If you have already installed `Squid` via `apt` package manager, we recommend that you delete it before manually building it from source by running the commands: `sudo apt remove squid` and `sudo apt autoremove`.
+- If you have already installed `Squid` via `apt` package manager, we recommend that you delete it before manually building it from source by running the following commands:
+  - `sudo systemctl stop squid`
+  - `sudo apt remove squid`
+  - `sudo apt autoremove`

 - The FAQ for compiling `Squid` is available [here](https://wiki.squid-cache.org/SquidFaq/CompilingSquid).